open-strategy-partners/sprint-guide/brilliant-sprints.md

     * How many mentors do you need?
 Drupal.org’s [guide for core mentoring](https://www.drupal.org/core-mentoring/sprint-resources) recommends one mentor for every eight participants.

-    * If your sprint is focused on Drupal 7, Drupal 8, TYPO3 CMS, Backdrop CMS, or Wordpress, with **[DDEV-Local](https://ddev.drud.com/) you can get local instances of your CMS up and working on participants’ MacOS, Linux, and Windows computers in minutes.**

 * **Participants - the folks who will come in to contribute and collaborate**

     * How many participants can the venue hold?
 How many can you afford to accommodate and feed and caffeinate?